 Walking Down to Marshall’s Beach

 This post is from the Golden Gate Bridge Overlook, where you get the above view from.
 There is parking in the dirt lot here for about 30 cars, and if you go on a weekday, it is not often filled near sunset.
 Again, this area is famous for break ins, so do not leave valuables in the car.

 After parking, you will head out on the trail in the back (southwest) section of the parking lot.
 This trail goes for about a tenth of a mile before a small spur on the right breaks off and takes you down to Marshall’s Beach (there is a sign here at the top of the stairs).

 This trail is beautiful as you head down many sets of stairs with epic coastal views out in front of you.
 Do remember that on the way back up, the trail is all uphill on those same stairs and not as enjoyable.

 When you reach the sand, you will have a fantastic view of the Golden Gate Bridge to the right, and you will want to continue to head this direction to get to Marshall’s Beach.

 You can hang out here for as long as you would like, but do note that you have to walk back up those stairs to get back to your car.
-Most of the time when I am here there are at least a couple other photographers here as well.
+Most of the time, when I am here, there are at least a couple of other photographers here as well.